 After half an hour or so, we entered our riad to a warm welcome and a glass of mint tea.
 The blue pool, well-decorated Moroccan rooms and rooftop terrace were all surprisingly calm escapes — and a complete contrast to the frenetic goings-on in the souqs and squares, outside.

 We found the medina of Marrakesh chaotic but exciting.
-Our guide, Zovinda, directed us through the winding streets of the souqs to Djema el Fna square, with its snake-charmers and orange-juice stalls.
+Our guide, Zovinda, directed us through the winding streets of the souqs to Djemaa el Fna square, with its snake-charmers and orange-juice stalls.

 The transfer to our final destination — up in the High Atlas Mountains — coincided with Eid el-Adha.
 En route we observed several sheep being prepared and cooked for the celebrations, right at the roadside, especially on street corners.

 Everyday we found something new: wildlife, plants, and people.
 The days passed quickly; we wished we’d booked for a longer stay.
-Indeed, our three-centre break was like three holidays in one.
+Indeed, our three-center break was like three vacations in one.

 Was this useful?